 In April 2011, we acquired all of the capital stock of Exel Transportation Services, Inc. ("ETS").
 ETS is now our wholly-owned subsidiary, operating independently and renamed Mode Transportation, LLC ("Mode").
-Mode has approximately 221 agents, consisting of 93 sales/operating agents, known as Independent Business Owners ("IBOs"), who sell and operate the business throughout North America and 128 sales only agents.
-Mode also has a company managed operation and corporate offices in Dallas, TX, a temperature protected services division operated out of our Downers Grove, IL headquarters and corporate offices in Memphis, TN.
+Mode has approximately 230 agents, consisting of 90 sales/operating agents, known as Independent Business Owners ("IBOs"), who sell and operate the business throughout North America and 140 sales only agents.
+Mode also has a company managed operation and corporate offices in Dallas, TX, a temperature protected services division operated out of our Oak Brook, IL headquarters and corporate offices in Memphis, TN.

-The following unaudited pro forma consolidated results of operations for 2011 and 2010 assume that the acquisition of Mode was completed as of January 1, 2010 (in thousands, except for per share amounts)
+The following unaudited pro forma consolidated results of operations for 2011 assume that the acquisition of Mode was completed as of January 1, 2011 (in thousands, except for per share amounts)

+Twelve Months

+Ended,

-Twelve Months Ended, December 31,
+December 31,

-2011 2011 201
+2011

-Revenue \$2,929,81 3 \$2 ,515,219
+Revenue \$ 2,929,813

-Net Income \$ 58,99 1 \$ 44,824
+Net Income \$ 58,991

-Earnings per share - basic \$ 1.6 0 \$ 1.20
+Earnings per share-basic \$ 1.60

-Earnings per share - diluted \$ 1.5 9 \$ 1.20
+Earnings per share-diluted \$ 1.59

-The unaudited pro forma consolidated results for the years ended December 31, 2011 and 2010 were prepared using the acquisition method of accounting and are based on the historical financial information of Hub and Mode.
+The unaudited pro forma consolidated results for the year ended December 31, 2011 was prepared using the acquisition method of accounting and are based on the historical financial information of Hub and Mode.
 The historical financial information has been adjusted to give effect to the pro forma adjustments that are: (i) directly attributable to the acquisition, (ii) factually supportable and (iii) expected to have a continuing impact on the consolidated results.
-The unaudited pro forma consolidated results are not necessarily indicative of what our consolidated results of operations actually would have been had we completed the acquisition on January 1, 2010.
+The unaudited pro forma consolidated results are not necessarily indicative of what our consolidated results of operations actually would have been had we completed the acquisition on January 1, 2011.

-On June 3, 2011, we purchased certain assets of Domestic Transport, Inc. ("Domestic Transport").
+In June 2011, we purchased certain assets of Domestic Transport, Inc. ("Domestic Transport").
 Domestic Transport was founded in 2005 with one truck hauling containers out of the Ports of Seattle and Tacoma.
 At the time of the acquisition, Domestic Transport had grown to a 22-driver operation that handled container deliveries in the state of Washington and throughout the Pacific Northwest.
 We did not have a drayage presence in this geographic market.
 The total purchase price was \$0.7 million payable in installments of \$0.6 million at closing and four equal installments of \$0.025 million, paid quarterly starting September 3, 2011.
 The purchase price was allocated as follows: \$0.1 million for the driver and customer relationships, \$0.2 million for tractors and the remaining \$0.4 million for goodwill.
 Quarterly payments totaling \$0.05 million were made in 2011 and the remaining balance due amount of \$0.05 million was paid in 2012.

-On October 3, 2011, we purchased certain assets of Challenge Transport, Inc. ("Challenge Transport").
+In October 2011, we purchased certain assets of Challenge Transport, Inc. ("Challenge Transport").
 Challenge Transport was founded in 1995 in South Kearny, New Jersey.
 At the time of the acquisition, Challenge Transport had a 41-driver operation that handled container deliveries throughout the northeast region.
 We did not have much of a drayage presence in this geographic market.
 The total purchase price was \$2.5 million payable in installments of \$2.0 million at closing and four equal installments of \$0.125 million, paid quarterly starting January 3, 2012.
 The purchase price was allocated as follows: \$1.3 million for the customer relationships, \$0.3 million for the driver relationships and the remaining \$0.9 million for goodwill.
 The final quarterly payments totaling \$0.5 million were made in 2012.